JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 Let's use keywords and modifier functions interchangeably to perform some common modifications to our example, listed below.
-You'll notice that for the attributes `ls` and `legend`, a colon `:` is inserted before the name.
+You'll notice that for the attributes `ls` and `legend`, the values include a colon `:`.
 The colon denotes a symbol in Julia.
 They are commonly used for values of attributes in Plots.jl, along with strings and numbers.
-Another thing to note is that `y3` is being plotted as a dotted line.
-This is distinct from a scatter plot of the data.

 * Labels for the individual lines, seen in the legend
 * Line widths (we'll use the alias `lw` instead of `linewidth`)